 The MDX's entire front chassis was tuned to provide the best balance of handling precision, road isolation and impact aftershake damping.
 MacPherson struts team with coil-over springs and lower control arms constructed of forged aluminum to reduce unsprung weight.
 The front subframe "floats" on rubber mounts to provide road and engine isolation, and the subframe assembly is affixed to the main body structure with heavy-duty braces.
-The front suspension also uses hydro-compliance bushings to provide superior ride isolation as well as excellent chassis vibration control.
+The front suspension also uses hydro-compliance bushings to provide excellent ride isolation as well as excellent chassis vibration control.
 Suspension and engine mounts are specifically tuned to provide minimum vibration transfer to the occupants, and the front struts employ internal rebound springs to improve ride and handling.
 Anti-dive properties were specially tuned to reduce impact harshness and improve ride comfort.

 The MDX's rear suspension is a multi-link design mounted on a separate steel subframe.
 Squeeze-cast aluminum uprights reduce unsprung weight, while precise trailing-arm mounting points reduce body squat during hard acceleration.
-Constant rate coil springs, dampers and a stabilizer bar are tuned for the optimum combination of ride and handling.
+Constant rate coil springs, gas-charged dampers and a stabilizer bar are tuned for the optimum combination of ride and handling.
 Rear subframe mounts and lateral control link bushing rates create a discrete level of lateral force steer at the rear axle.
-Since the SH-AWD™ system constantly varies drive torque at the rear axle, the longitudinal and lateral force steer properties were carefully developed for optimum response, stability and consistency.
+Since the SH-AWD™ system constantly varies drive torque at the rear axle, the longitudinal and lateral forcesteer properties were carefully developed for optimum response, stability and consistency.

 ACTIVE DAMPER SYSTEM

 Many luxury vehicles offer some type of body motion control system using air suspension, electronically controlled dampers or automatically adjustable stabilizer bars.
-Acura considered all of the available technologies before choosing electronically-controlled "semi active" Magneto-Rheological fluid dampers as the ideal technology to maximize ride comfort and handling- all in one integrated system.
-Included within the available Advance Package, the Active Damper System gives the 2010 MDX an elevated level of handling precision designed to satisfy the most discriminating drivers, while maintaining a smooth and controlled ride.
+Acura considered all of the available technologies before choosing electronically-controlled "semi active" Magneto-Rheological fluid-filled dampers as the ideal technology to maximize ride comfort and handling— all in one integrated system.
+Included within the available Advance Package, the Active Damper System gives the 2011 MDX an elevated level of handling precision designed to satisfy the most discriminating drivers, while maintaining a smooth and controlled ride.

 The overall goal of the Active Damper System is to achieve an outstanding level of handling response while maintaining a refined level of ride comfort.
 This allows the driver intuitive vehicle control in a relaxed environment— free from a jarring ride, neck straining head toss and other sudden vehicle motions.
 This is made possible by the quick response of the dampers as controlled by computer algorithms that keep the dampers a step ahead of actual body movements.